Frequently Asked Questions

 - UDC for the above address

-- Authorization from the participant allowing for the use of their load or runtime data for purposes of program participation
+- Authorization from the participant allowing for the use of their device load or runtime data for purposes of program participation

-- Acknowledgement and agreement from the participant that the information submitted is accurate and complete
+- Acknowledgement and agreement from the participant that the information submitted is accurate and complete.

 - Any other information the load flexibility VPP aggregator deems necessary